 Lab managers can provide extra non-recycling bins for workers and visitors to dispose of single use face coverings and PPE.

 If staff are using PPE at work to protect against risks other than coronavirus, they can throw it away in the usual way.
 It is not necessary for lab managers to collect PPE separately but, if it is, it must be described and coded correctly.
 Waste contractors can also advise on any additional measures.

 Staff should be advised to remove PPE, including any face coverings carefully, and avoid touching the face.
 After removing PPE, wash hands or use hand sanitiser.

-Social distancing has been at the forefront of every Government effort to manage the Covid-19 outbreak, and guidance now states that those who can work from home should do so while others should go to their place of work with employers consulting with their employees to determine who can come into the workplace safely.
-This means taking into account a person’s journey, caring responsibilities, protected characteristics, and other individual circumstances.
+Social distancing has been at the forefront of every Government effort to manage the Covid-19 outbreak, and guidance now states that those who can work from home should continue to do so while others should go to their place of work.
+Employers should consult with their employees to determine who can come into the workplace safely and should take into account a person’s journey, caring responsibilities, protected characteristics, and other individual circumstances.
 Extra consideration should be given to those people at higher risk, ie those who:

 are older males

 are from some black, asian and ethnic minority backgrounds.